CFANS Scholarships for Entering Freshmen

 In CFANS, you're automatically considered for CFANS scholarships by submitting an application for admission to the U of M. We don't have a separate application for scholarships!
 This helps make the process easier for you.

-Priority scholarship consideration is given to students who submit their admission application by the December 15 priority application deadline.
+Full consideration for academic scholarships is given to students who submit a complete application for freshman admission by either the first (November 1) or second (January 1) application deadlines.
 Students who apply after that date will be considered on a funds-available basis, though it's unlikely that funds will be available at that time.
 For more information about the admissions process, call 1-800-752-1000 or visit the University of Minnesota's freshman admissions page.

 What scholarships are available?